-Federal Guidelines for Unemployment Compensation Extensions in Montana
+- Former Emergency Unemployment Compensation in Montana

-Extended unemployment insurance benefits can be obtained by workers who have run through the regular unemployment aid.
+Extended unemployment insurance benefits can be requested by workers who have run through their regular unemployment aid.
 The basic Extended Benefits allows for 13 additional weeks of benefits if a state is experiencing a period of high unemployment.
 Some states have also initiated a voluntary program to pay an additional seven weeks of extended benefits totaling a maximum of 20 weeks.

 Not everyone who qualifies for regular unemployment insurance coverage qualifies for extended benefits.
-The weekly benefit amount of extended benefits is the same as the amount the recipient receives for regular unemployment compensation, unless otherwise specified.
+The weekly benefit amount of extended benefits is the same as the amount the recipient receives for regular unemployment compensation unless otherwise specified.

-It is only during these times that the state/federal government will activate these extended benefit programs, and they will actually mail out notifications to the eligible candidates who will receive extended benefits.
+It is only during these times that the state/federal government will activate these extended benefits programs, and they will actually mail out notifications to the eligible candidates who will receive extended benefits.
 Otherwise, there is no way to file for unemployment extensions.

 Claimants should keep a detailed log of unemployment insurance benefits received to ensure that he or she is awarded all the payments for which he or is eligible.
 If you are unsure about whether you might be eligible for an unemployment compensation extension, you can always contact your unemployment counselor to check on whether extended benefits are available.